uoregon-libraries/rais-image-server/README.md

 There are probably a lot of *unknown* limitations, so this should be considered a very small list of what are likely a lot of problems.

-- Resolution factors beyond 6 aren't supported
+- JP2: resolution factors beyond 6 aren't supported

 Very large images (as in, hundreds of megapixels) will have performance issues as the server will have to manually resize anything smaller than 1/64th of the original image.

-- Resolution factors below 6 are barely supported
+- JP2: resolution factors below 6 are barely supported

 We couldn't figure out how to properly determine the number of resolution factors a given image has.
 When an image maxes out at res. factor 2, and a